HarmoniaLeo/pyAudioKits/README.md

 freq.plot(axes,imgPath=None)	#To draw the spectrum on the sub graph.
 If no subgraph is passed in, it will be displayed directly.
 If imgpath is passed in, the graph will be saved

-freq.plot(startTime,endTime)	#The min frequency point and the max frequency point can also be specified.
+freq.plot(startFreq,endFreq)	#The min frequency point and the max frequency point can also be specified.
 Defaultly, minf = 0 and maxf = Half of the sample rate

 freq.plot()	#If the AudioFrequency object was derived from an AudioFrame object, then display the spectrogram